harvard-library/archivesspace-checker/README.md

 # Archivesspace Checker

+## This project's current version is located at https://github.com/harvard-lts/archivesspace-checker/

 This is a small website intended to allow Harvard Archivists to check their EAD files prior to ingest by Archivesspace.

 ## System Requirements